 Laboratory studies of protistans, yeasts, bacteria, and viruses.
-Two one and a half-hour laboratories per week.
+Two 1.5 hour laboratories per week.
 Corequisite: B 264.
 (Spring)

 B 276 PRINCIPLES OF GENETICS (4)

 A study of the physical and chemical basis of heredity; the structure and function of the gene; the patterns of heredity in the individual and the population; and the kinds and sources of hereditary variation.
 Three hours of lecture per week.
 Prerequisite: B180; corequisite: B277.
 (Fall; formerly B 270)